TaqdeesHigh/RP-GO/README.md

 **To enable HTTPS, provide the following flags or config options**:

-`./reverse-proxy -cert cert.pem -key key.pem`
+`go run main.go -cert cert.pem -key key.pem`

 The server will automatically switch to `ListenAndServeTLS`.